top of page

 Ryan Yue Wah Chan

-Mastigias papua - common name - Papuan Spotted Jellyfish
+Mastigias papua (albipunctatus) - common name: Papuan spotted jellyfish

 Millie Basden

 This genus has different forms that may be different species across the world, yet are difficult to tell apart.
 It is one of the most common species of jellyfish around the world.
 A. aurita can be up to 40 cm wide, with a color ranging from white, rose to blueish or even colorless.
 The sting is so mild that it is frequently not felt.
 This species feeds on zooplankton and fish larvae [1].
 It provides fatty acids and macronutrients to the fish and crustaceans that prey upon it [2].
 Known to form huge swarms in the summer months.
-Through genetic analysis, it is possible that the species of Aurelia present in Hong Kong may not be A. aurita or there may be more species present.
+Through DNA analysis, it is possible that the species of Aurelia present in Hong Kong may not be A. aurita or there may be more species present.
+Common in Hong Kong, usually seen from July onwards.

 1